Bill

 Bill Summary

-AN ACT To amend Code Section 48-5-7.4 of the Official Code of Georgia Annotated, relating to preferential assessment for bona fide conservation use property and bona fide residential transitional property, so as to permit the combination of multiple covenants of a single owner into a single, new, ten-year covenant; to provide for exceptions; to provide for related matters; to provide for an effective date; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Article 1 of Chapter 5 of Title 48 of the Official Code of Georgia Annotated, relating to general provisions regarding ad valorem taxation of property, so as to revise the definition of bona fide conservation use property to include carbon sequestration; to permit the combination of multiple covenants of a single owner into a single, new, ten-year covenant; to provide for exceptions; to provide for the change of forest land use assessment property to current use assessment property after a transfer of ownership; to provide for related matters; to provide for an effective date and applicability; to repeal conflicting laws; and for other purposes.

 AI Summary